-For the fiscal year ended December 31, 2012, we had 18 charter counterparties, the most significant of which were Cosco Bulk Carrier Co., Ltd., Mitsui O.S.K.
+For the year ended December 31, 2013, our most significant counterparties were Cosco Bulk Carrier Co.
+Ltd., Hanjin Shipping Co.
+Ltd, Navios Corporation and Samsun Logix, and which accounted for approximately 23.4%, 11.3%, 10.4% and 10.2%, respectively, of total revenues.
+For the fiscal year ended December 31, 2012, our most significant counterparties were Cosco Bulk Carrier Co., Ltd., Mitsui O.S.K.
 Lines, Ltd. and Samsun Logix, and which accounted for approximately 22.8%, 16.0% and 13.0%, respectively, of total revenues.
-For the fiscal year ended December 31, 2011, we had 15 charter counterparties, the most significant of which were Cosco Bulk Carrier Co., Ltd., Mitsui O.S.K.
+For the fiscal year ended December 31, 2011, our most significant counterparties were Cosco Bulk Carrier Co., Ltd., Mitsui O.S.K.
 Lines, Ltd. and Samsun Logix, and which accounted for approximately 22.2%, 18.5% and 13.2%, respectively, of total revenues.
-For the year ended December 31, 2010, we had 12 charter counterparties, the most significant of which were Mitsui O.S.K.
-Lines, Ltd., Cargill International S.A. and Cosco Bulk Carrier Co.
-Ltd., and which accounted for approximately 27.7%, 11.8% and 11.2%, respectively, of total revenues.
 No other customers accounted for 10% or more of total revenue for any of the years presented.
 Although we do not obtain rights to collateral, we maintain counterparty insurance which we re-assess on a quarterly basis to help reduce our credit risk.

-To mitigate this risk we have insured certain of our long-term charter-out contracts until 2016, either through a "AA" rated European Union insurance provider up to a maximum cash payment of \$120 million or through a separate agreement with Navios Holdings up to a maximum cash payment of \$20 million.
+To mitigate this risk we have insured certain of our long-term charter-out contracts of the drybulk vessels for credit default occurring until the end of 2016, either through a "AA" rated European Union insurance provider up to a maximum cash payment of \$120.0 million initially or through a separate agreement with Navios Holdings up to a maximum cash payment of \$20.0 million.
 Our agreements provide that if the charterer goes into payment default, the respective insurer will reimburse us for the charter payments under the terms of the cover (subject to applicable deductibles and other customary limitations for such type of insurance).